 Medical bills are one of the biggest and most tragic causes of debt in America.
-As a bankruptcy lawyer Memphis TN knows well for helping with medical debt, I’ve seen how devastating this problem can be.
+As a bankruptcy lawyer knows, medical debt can be devastating.
 Families that need to focus on recovery can’t do so because they have to worry about where the money will come from.
 People are afraid to choose the best treatments because of the cost.
 And sick people have to do their best to heal with ongoing stress weighing them down.

 In addition, medical debt comes with a lot of the same problems as any other debt.
 People who are sick and can’t pay their bills still run the risk of foreclosure, repossession, and wage garnishment.
 And they have less energy and time to deal with these problems.
 How can you expect someone suffering from cancer to find the best way to save their home at the same time?